LDAV-Symposium/ldav-web-instructions/README.md

 content from previous years.
 Again, this content will be archived [when we rotate in the new page](#rotate-in-new-page).

+### CNAME file

+When you create the pages, make sure you have a file named `CNAME` that has the contents of `ldav.org`.
+This will be important later to make sure that the ldav.org domain points to the page when we set that up later.

 ### A brief primer to Jekyll

 Many of the LDAV web pages were created with the [Jekyll] web page builder